 Being outside lends itself to walking, running, and climbing, using big voices and making big movements.
 Even just standing up instead of sitting down is beneficial to health.
 This is just physically – time spent in nature, even in short spurts, has been shown to have lasting effects on mental health, meaning both I and the children are less stressed and more calm for the rest of the day.

 The problem with the staircases and the level floors in your home is that they are extremely predictable.
-The tread on your stairs is probably equal for every step, which means that once Junior goes up and down a few times, he doesn’t have to rely on his senses to use them; he goes on autopilot.
-In order to really challenge and develop his gross motor skills, he needs to be put in situations where he can’t easily predict how to move around, so that he is forced to call on all his senses to learn to move around.
+The tread on your stairs is probably equal for every step.
+This means that once Junior goes up and down a few times, he doesn’t have to rely on his senses to use them; he goes on autopilot.
+In order to really challenge and develop his gross motor skills, he needs to move in situations where he can’t easily predict how to move around.
+When the setting is unpredictable, he must call on all his senses to learn to move around.
 He needs a variety of surfaces, slopes, and places to climb, and the outdoors is perfect for this.

 Grass, rocks, bugs, clouds, flowers, birds, ponds, beaches, I could go on for ages.
 For all the pins on Pinterest on sensory play activities and toys, there is an amazing sensory world right outside the door.
-All the senses are stimulated outdoors, from feeling the wind, to tasting blackberries, smelling apple blossoms, seeing the sun reflecting on a puddle and the ever-so-satisfying feeling of mud squelching through fingers.
-It is free, and once you get out the door, it is effortless, because you have ‘put the child in the way of things worth observing’.
+The outdoors stimulates all the senses.
+You feel the the wind, taste blackberries, smell apple blossoms, see the sun reflecting on a puddle and feel mud squelching through fingers.
+It is free.
+Once you get out the door, it is effortless, because, as Charlotte Mason said, you have ‘put the child in the way of things worth observing’.

 Kids have a healthy need to test their strength and to risk failure.
-In fact, not having opportunities to take risks when they are young mean that they engage in riskier behavior when they are older, because they simply haven’t developed their senses of self-awareness and self-confidence.
+In fact, not having opportunities to take risks when they are young mean that they engage in riskier behavior when they are older.
+This is because they simply haven’t developed their senses of self-awareness and self-confidence.
 Being outdoors means that there are trees to climb, creeks to ford, maybe even a fire to cook over or a hatchet to use.
-Of course, it’s important to supervise kids and help them, if needed, when they are doing something risky, but having the experience is really important.
+Of course, it’s important to supervise kids.
+We should help them, if needed, when they are doing something risky, but having the experience is really important.
 I really appreciate Joan Almon’s perspective at Community Playthings:

 When children are given a chance to engage freely in adventurous play they quickly learn to assess their own skills and match them to the demands of the environment.
 Such children ask themselves—consciously or unconsciously—“how high can I climb”, or “is this log across the creek strong enough to support me?”
 They become savvy about themselves and their environment.
 Children who are confident about taking chances rebound well when things don’t work out at first.
 They are resilient and will try again and again until they master a situation that challenges them—or wisely avoid it, if that seems best.

-These days, I wish I had cultivated enough interest in the natural world to have learned the names of plants and trees from my horticulturist mom, to have tested my mettle so I could now scramble over the top of the Cat Bells with confidence instead of clinging to the rocks for dear life, that I simply had developed an intrinsic desire to be outside so that it wouldn’t be so darn hard now.
-Despite this, I trust that it’s not too late for me, and that while I learn to love and respect the outdoors on a less superficial level, my boys will catch my curiosity and passion.
-They will have the encouragement, opportunity and time to get to know the outdoors personally, so that they build an affection that will last throughout their lives.
+These days, I wish I had cultivated more interest in the natural world as a child.
+I wish I would to have learned the names of plants and trees from my horticulturist mom.
+That I would have tested my mettle so I could now scramble over the top of the Cat Bells with confidence instead of clinging to the rocks for dear life.
+I wish I simply had developed an intrinsic desire to be outside..
+Despite this, I trust that it’s not too late for me.
+While I learn to love and respect the outdoors on a less superficial level, my boys will catch my curiosity and passion.
+They will have the encouragement, opportunity and time to get to know the outdoors personally.
+This will help them build an affection that will last throughout their lives.